-In January 2023, the administration proposed and the MBSD adopted parameters that guided the development of the 2023-24 budget.
+In January 2024, the administration proposed and the MBSD adopted parameters that guided the development of the 2024-25 budget.
 The parameters are necessarily modified by the resources available but help to guide the decisions made during the budget preparation process.
 MPS is committed to developing a budget that reflects a commitment to fair resources, quality and socially transformative learning, a supportive environment for employees, and an equitable education system for all, with the following parameters as guidance:

-- 1. Allocate equitable educational resources and well-prepared staff to improve students' access to productive instruction. - 2.
-Reallocate resources to improve academic achievement by providing small group instruction in the area of literacy/English language arts and literacy/mathematics. - 3.
-Prioritize school budgets by adjusting and repurposing educational programming and departmental budgets. - 4.
-Allocate resources in the areas of school library, art, music and physical education. - 5.
-Create a positive school environment that provides a sense of belonging, is culturally responsive, and provides access to social emotional learning and mental health support. - 6.
-Implement strategies to recruit and retain staff, including addressing the results of the compensation study. - 7.
-Implement salary schedules with a possible cost-of-living increase. - 8.
-Consider employee benefit modifications for eligible employees to identify cost savings and increase efficiencies. - 9.
-Explore operating efficiencies, including those related to district operations such as payroll, professional development, the hiring process, and temporary housing for international teachers. - 10.
-Increase the number of site-based production kitchens. - 11.
-Implement a kitchen equipment replacement schedule based on an inventory aging report. - 12.
-Address deferred maintenance and future construction needs by restoring revenue to the Construction Fund and the Construction Trust. - 13.
-Prepare a balanced budget that is based on state law and maximizes the revenue limit.
+- 1. Allocate equitable educational resources and well-prepared staff to improve students' access to high-quality instruction. - 2.
+Allocate resources to improve academic achievement in all areas, including fine arts, music, physical education, career and technical education, and world languages. - 3.
+Reallocate resources to boost academic achievement, particularly through small-group instruction in literacy/English language arts and literacy/mathematics. - 4.
+Address staffing needs to ensure that adequate resources are in place for school-based programs. - 5.
+Prioritize school budgets by adjusting and repurposing educational programming and departmental budgets. - 6.
+Allocate resources to support school libraries, art, music, and physical education. - 7.
+Foster a positive school environment that promotes a sense of belonging, cultural responsiveness, and access to social-emotional learning and mental health support. - 8.
+Develop a professional development schedule that is aligned with the needs of administrators, teachers, paraprofessionals, and other staff. - 9.
+Implement strategies for staff recruitment and retention, addressing findings from the compensation study. - 10.
+Implement salary schedules with a potential cost-of-living increase. - 11.
+Consider modifications to employee benefits for eligible staff to identify cost savings and increase efficiencies. - 12.
+Explore operational efficiencies related to district functions, including payroll, professional development, hiring processes, and temporary housing for international teachers. - 13.
+Expand the number of site-based production kitchens. - 14.
+Continue implementation of a kitchen equipment replacement schedule based on an inventory aging report. - 15.
+Expand internship and apprenticeship options for students by increasing business partnerships, retaining current partnerships, and leveraging internal opportunities within MPS. - 16.
+Address deferred maintenance and future construction needs by restoring revenue to the Construction Fund and the Long-Term Capital Improvement Trust. - 17.
+Ensure that school membership adequately reflects building capacity and staff needs. - 18.
+Increase the fund balance to promote long-term stability and flexibility in the School Operation Fund, practicing sound financial management. - 19.
+Develop a balanced budget compliant with state law while maximizing the revenue limit.